cog/Games-Cards-ShuffleTrack/README.md

 In the act of riffle shuffling a deck the deck is cut into two halves of approximately the same size; each half is riffled so that the cards of both halves interlace; these cards usually drop in groups of 1 to 4 cards.

+### Faro

+In a faro shuffle the deck is split in half and the two halves are interlaced perfectly so that each card from one half is inserted in between two cards from the opposite half.

 ### faro\_out

-Faro in the deck.
+Faro out the deck.

     $deck->faro_out();

-The deck is cut in precisely half and the two halves are interlaced perfectly so that each card from each half is inserted in between two cards from the opposite half.
+In a "faro out" the top and bottom cards remain in their original positions.

 Considering the positions on the cards from 1 to 52 the result of the faro would be as follows:

     1, 27, 2, 28, 3, 29, 4, 30, 5, 31, 6, 32, 7, 33, ...

-In a "faro out" the top and bottom cards remain in their original positions.

 ### faro\_in

+Faro in the deck.

     $deck->faro_in();

-Faro in the deck.
+In a "faro in" the top and bottom cards do not remain in their original positions (top card becomes second from the top, bottom card becomes second from the bottom).

+Considering the positions on the cards from 1 to 52 the result of the faro would be as follows:

+        27, 1, 28, 2, 29, 3, 30, 4, 31, 5, 32, 6, 33, 7, ...

 ## Cutting